 The Department of Transportation (DOT) says SuperShuttle vans carry nine or more passengers, and thus, are subject to federal regulations for commercial motor vehicles.
 The local news station has video footage of several SuperShuttle vans speeding throughout the metro area.
 In addition, passengers went on record about riding in speeding SuperShuttle vans.

 SuperShuttle vans have SmartDrive technology, which allows managers to monitor driver behavior.
-The technology can detect speeding and sudden stopping, in addition to recording video, audio and other data.
+The technology can detect speeding and sudden stopping, in addition to recording video, audio, and other data.
+Call today for more information.